kos-lang/kos/doc/design.md

 ---------------

 Integer, float, string, boolean, void and function types are immutable, meaning that value of a variable of these types cannot be modified.
-A variable holding a value of any of these types can only be assigned a new value.
+A non-const variable holding a value of any of these types can only be reassigned to with a new value.

 Their prototypes, however, can still be modified.